interledger-deprecated/tutorials/letter-shop/index.md

 First, we need to make our responses machine readable so that the client can find the details of the payment required in the response.
 Recall how we used the 402 (Payment Required) HTTP response in the server when we responded to the initial request.
 Now we can see how this is useful for clients to help them recognise the response type.

-Another minor change that required is to put the payment details in a response header in a standard format that clients recognise.
+Another minor change that is required is to put the payment details in a response header in a standard format that clients recognise.

 Modify the code in `shop.js` to look like this: